 Students enrolled in a Basic Education for Adults course are expected to make academic progress in adherence to the progression policy guidelines stated in the State Board for Community and Technical College's Basic Education for Adult Handbook.

-For more information about the progression policy at Columbia Basin College please visit columbiabasin.edu/learn/transition-to-college/high-school-programs/
+For more information about the progression policy at Columbia Basin College, please visit the High School Programs webpage.